domjarkey/concise/README.md

 #> 10 B         39         0.173        0.0876               5               10
 ```

-N.B.
-Similar to `.i`/`.I`, when data is grouped, `.n` refers to the row
+Note: Similar to `.i`/`.I`, when data is grouped, `.n` refers to size of
-index of the final entry in the group (or equally, the cardinality of
-the group), and `.N` to the number of rows in the ungrouped data.
+the group, and `.N` to the total number of rows in the ungrouped data.

 ##### Specifying data type with `?`